lkoepsel/AVR_C/README.md

 		* UNO pin 9/PB1, 976.6Hz
 		* UNO pin 10/PB2, 976.6Hz
 		* UNO pin 11/PB3, 488.3Hz
 * **digitalRead(pin)**: returns value (1 or 0) of Uno pin (pins 0-13 only).
-If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable.
-Is not configured to use A0-A5.
+If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable. digitalRead() is not configured to use A0-A5.
 * **digitalWrite(pin, level)**: set an UNO pin to HIGH, LOW or TOG (pins 0-13 only).
 If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable.
 This version also adds TOG, which toggles the level.
-Much easier than checking the level and setting it to be the opposite level and requires less code. digitalWrite() is not written to use A0-A5.
+Much easier than checking the level and setting it to be the opposite level and requires less code. digitalWrite() is not configured to use A0-A5.
 * **pinMode(pin, mode)**: define INPUT, OUTPUT, INPUT_PULLUP for an UNO pin (pins 0-13 only).
 Is not configured to use A0-A5.
 * **delay(ms)**: Blocking delay uses Standard C built-in \_delay_ms, however allows for a variable to be used as an argument.
 * **millis()**: Returns a long int containing the current millisecond tick count.
-Review the millis example to understand how to use it. millis() uses a SCALAR1 value to determine the clock rate.
-Change the value of SCALAR1 in the Library/sysclock.h file to change the period of the clock (default value of SCALAR01_8 for a 1millisecond clock. **IF YOU DO CHANGE THE VALUE OF THE SCALAR1**, you will need to run *make LIB_clean* to clean the Library folder and force it to recompile the functions.
+Review the millis example to understand how to use it. millis() uses *sys_clock_2*, which is a system clock configured using Timer/Counter 2.
 ### Standard C I/O functions adapted for the ATmega328P
 Use these standard C I/O functions instead of the Arduino Serial class.
 See example *serialio* for an example implementation.
 Requires the following in the file:
 ```C